pjn51/brainweb-2/Work/Work Meetings/22-06-22 intro to RAJ.md

 with [[Andrew]]

 ---
-In this meeting, Andrew gave a brief overview of how we get [[Report A Job|RAJ]] reports, the infrastructure that supports this process, and what we can do with the [[data]].
+In this meeting, Andrew gave a brief overview of how we get [[Report A Job queue|RAJ]] reports, the infrastructure that supports this process, and what we can do with the [[data]].

 We can get these reports when jobseekers report a job within the listing.
 We attempt to filter irrelevant or accidental reports upon ingestion.